LuciaConstantin/MedicalClinicProject/readme.md

 6. allPatientAppointments
 - all the patient appointments and the diagnostic
+- tha appointments are sorted

 7. appointmentReschedule
 - reschedule an appointment only if the date is not in the past
 - check if the doctor works in the new date and time interval
 - or the doctor doesn't have a prior engagement in that interval
+- updates appointment in the database

 8. profitPerDoctor
 - gives a raise to the doctor with the highest profit in the last year
+- updates the doctor salary in the database

 9. viewSchedule
 - view the schedule of a certain doctor